Albrtito/ObsidianNotes/02 - Atomic/Mutual exclusion.md

 Any other alternatives rely solely on the OS.

 ## Semaphores:
-As said in:[#Conditions for mutual exclusion](#Conditions%20for%20mutual%20exclusion), any process must signal when entering the section and when exiting it.
+As said in:[[#Conditions for mutual exclusion]], any process must signal when entering the section and when exiting it.
 This is on what semaphores rely on:

 ![20240503 - 190310 -Semaphores Dijkstra method](20240503%20-%20190310%20-Semaphores%20Dijkstra%20method.md)